samsung-cnct/kraken-lib/README.md

-# K2
-Deploy a __Kubernetes__ cluster on top of __CoreOS__ using __Terraform__  and __Ansible__.
+# __K2__ deploys a __Kubernetes__ cluster on top of __CoreOS__ using __Terraform__  and __Ansible__.

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

 ## What is K2
 K2 is an orchestration and cluster level management system for [Kubernetes](https://kubernetes.io).
-By default,  K2 will create a production scale Kubernetes cluster on a range of platforms.
-It boasts a large configuration file for extensive tweaking for your environment and use case.
-Especially if you are getting started and don't need a HA production level cluster right away.
+K2 will create a production scale Kubernetes cluster on a range of platforms using its default settings.
+This can be especially useful if you are getting started and don't need a HA production level cluster right away.
+When you are ready to optimize your cluster for your own environment and use case, K2 provides a rich set of configurable options.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
-We realised this would be a useful tool for the public at large and released it as [Kraken](https://github.com/samsung-cnct/kraken).
-Kraken is great but it was developed for research and rather quickly.
+We realized this would be a useful tool for the public at large and released it as [Kraken](https://github.com/samsung-cnct/kraken).
+Kraken was great but it was developed quickly for research.
+After using it ourselves for almost a year and identifying some pain points we decided it was best to build anew, bringing the best parts forward.
+It continues to use Ansible and
-After using it ourselves for almost a year and running with the pain points we decided it was best to take the best parts and build anew.
-It remains an ansible and terraform project because we believe those tools provide flexible and powerful abstractions at the right layers.
+Terraform because we believe those tools provide flexible and powerful abstractions at the right layers.

 K2 provides the same functionality with much cleaner internal abstractions.
-This makes it easier for both external contributions and internal ones.
+This makes it easier for both external and internal contributions.
 It will also allow us to continue to quickly improve and evolve with the Kubernetes ecosystem as a whole.

 ## What is K2 for
-K2 is targeted at operations teams that need to support Kubernetes.
-This is becoming known as ClusterOps.
-K2 provides a single interface to manage your Kubernetes clusters across all environments.
+K2 is targeted at operations teams that need to support Kubernetes, a practice becoming known as ClusterOps.
+K2 provides a single interface where you can manage your Kubernetes clusters across all environments.

 K2 uses a single file to drive cluster configuration.
-This makes it easy to check the file into a vcs of your choice and solve two major problems:
+This makes it easy to check the file into a VCS of your choice and solve two major problems:
-1. use version control for your cluster configuration as you promote changes from dev through to production for either existing cluster configurations or brand new ones
+1. use version control for your cluster configuration as you promote changes from dev through to production, for either existing cluster configurations or brand new ones
 2. enable Continuous Integration for developer applications against sandboxed and transient Kubernetes clusters.
-K2 contains a destroy command that will clean up all traces of the temporary infrastructure
+K2 provides a destroy command that will clean up all traces of the temporary infrastructure

 We believe solving these two problems is a baseline for effectively and efficiently nurturing a Kubernetes based infrastructure.

 ## K2 supported addons
 K2 also supports a number of Samsung CNCT supported addons in the form of Kubernetes Charts.
-Those charts can be found in the [K2 Charts repository](https://github.com/samsung-cnct/k2-charts).
+These charts can be found in the [K2 Charts repository](https://github.com/samsung-cnct/k2-charts).
 These charts are tested and maintained by Samsung CNCT.
 They should work on any Kubernetes cluster.

 # Getting Started with K2
-The easiest and best supported path for using K2 is to use [K2Cli](https://github.com/samsung-cnct/k2cli).
-This cli wraps the K2 image in an easy to use and configure tool.
+The easiest and best supported way to use K2 is through the [K2Cli](https://github.com/samsung-cnct/k2cli).
+This cli wraps the K2 image in a tool that is easy to use and configure.

 If you want to use the K2 image directly, please continue with this guide.